 - TV Program of parent advocate CeCe Doucette and Keith Marciniak discussing the policy changes.

-- 2009 Resolution Condemning Cell towers NEAR Schools as was this T-Mobile Cell Tower across the street from an elementary school.
+- Los Angeles Unified School board wrote a resolution banning cell towers from schools and recommending against WiFi Read the 2009 adopted resolution and the 2009 Resolution Condemning Cell towers NEAR Schools as was this T-Mobile Cell Tower across the street from an elementary school.

 - 2000 LA School Board Resolution Opposing Cell Tower Placement on Schools — Calls for precautions with wireless.
 ‘Whereas, Recent studies suggest there is evidence that radio-frequency radiation may produce “health effects” at “very low field” intensities’